mogenius/docs/mogenius/docs/services/monitoring/grafana.md

 **How to deploy**
 To set up Grafana, you can add it as a service to your cloudspace.
 Select Grafana from the service library and follow the instructions.
-There is a detailed tutorial available on [how to launch Grafana with mogenius](./../../tutorials/how-to-deploy-grafana-in-the-cloud.md).